outdreamer/build-a-cure-1/docs/problem_solving_matching.md

                 - whereas a shape with corners achieves stability through patterns like:
                   - periodic pausing of motion (allowing corners to develop)
                   - interacting lines which have limits in their interaction types (must link at ends, cant overlap)

+            - lack of enforcement of attribute:
+              - when an attribute is not enforced (direction), such as when an object is allowed to spin or otherwise change direction, it can generate non-linearities
+                - for example, when a line is allowed to spin between limits (parallel alignment with dimensional axis), it can generate a parabola or wave through tangential points of its center

     - paradox: calculating something that doesnt seem directly calculatable from existing resources
       - https://en.wikipedia.org/wiki/Paradox